-Recruitment Co-ordinator Email: vaccinetrials@ndm.ox.ac.uk
+Recruitment Co-ordinator Tel: 01865 611424 Fax: 01865 289694 Email: vaccinetrials@ndm.ox.ac.uk

-PARTICIPANT INFORMATION SHEET: RVF001
+PARTICIPANT INFORMATION SHEET: MERS001

-A study to assess a new Rift Valley Fever Virus vaccine in healthy adults
+A study to assess the new candidate MERS-CoV vaccine in healthy adults

-"A phase I study to determine the safety and immunogenicity of the candidate Rift Valley Fever Virus (RVFV) vaccine ChAdOx1 RVF in UK healthy adult volunteers"
+"A phase I study to determine the safety and immunogenicity of the candidate Middle East Respiratory Syndrome Coronavirus (MERS-CoV) vaccine ChAdOx1 MERS in UK healthy adult volunteers"

 We would like to invite you to take part in a research study.
-Before you make a decision, it is important you take the time to understand why we are doing this research and what it would involve.
+Before you make a decision, it is important you take the time to understand why the research is being done and what it would involve.
 Please read the following information carefully and discuss it with friends, relatives and your General Practitioner (GP) if you wish.

-- Part 1 tells you the purpose of the study and what will happen if you take part. - Part 2 tells you more general information about how we run the study.
+- Part 1 tells you the purpose of the study and what will happen to you if you take part. - Part 2 tells you more information about the conduct of the study.